What Is Satanism? A Complete Guide to Types, Beliefs & History

 The Satanic Temple Founded

 Lucien Greaves and Malcolm Jarry found The Satanic Temple in Salem, Massachusetts.
 Unlike the Church of Satan, TST emphasizes political activism, compassion, and religious equality while maintaining a non-theistic stance.
+It grows into the most publicly visible Satanic organization of the 21st century.

 Present

-Modern Satanism
+Satanism Today

 Satanism continues to evolve with diverse organizations, online communities, and philosophical movements.
 Legal recognition, religious equality cases, and cultural visibility have increased significantly.
+Satanic organizations now operate chapters worldwide.

-Branches & Traditions
+Types of Satanism: All Branches & Traditions Explained

 Atheistic / Symbolic Satanism

-Church of Satan
+Church of Satan — LaVeyan Satanism

-Founded April 30, 1966 · San Francisco, California · Atheistic
+Founded · San Francisco, California · Atheistic

 LaVeyan Satanism presents Satan not as a supernatural being but as a symbol of self-assertion, vital existence, undefiled wisdom, and rebellion against herd conformity.
 The philosophy emphasizes rational self-interest, stratification based on merit, and the rejection of conventional morality.